microsoft/RD-Agent/docs/scens/data_agent_fin.rst

           conda activate rdagent

-- 🛠️ Run Make Files
+- 📦 Install the RDAgent
-    - Navigate to the directory containing the MakeFile and set up the development environment:
+    - You can directly install the RDAgent package from PyPI:

       .. code-block:: sh

-          make dev
+          pip install rdagent

 - ⚙️ Environment Configuration
     - Place the `.env` file in the same directory as the `.env.example` file.